Dr. Kamal Al Nasr

 B.Sc., Computer Science, Yarmouk University, Jordan.

-Computer Programming, Data Structures, Bioinformatics, Discrete Mathematics, Digital Logic Design, Theory of Computing, Artificial Intelligence, Algorithms, High Performance Computing, Graph Theory.
+Computer Programming, Data Structures, Bioinformatics, Discrete Mathematics, Digital Logic Design, Theory of Computation, Artificial Intelligence, Algorithms, High Performance Computing, Graph Theory.

-Al Nasr, K., Ranjan, D., Zubair, M., Chen, L., He, J., "Solving the Secondary Structure Matching Problem in CryoEM De Novo Modeling using a Constrained K-shortest Path Graph Algorithm", IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB), accepted.
+- Al Nasr, K., Ranjan, D., Zubair, M., Chen, L., He, J., "Solving the Secondary Structure Matching Problem in CryoEM De Novo Modeling using a Constrained K-shortest Path Graph Algorithm", IEEE/ACM Transactions on Computational Biology and Bioinformatics (TCBB).
+Vol. 11, No. 2, March-April 2014, pp. 419-430.

 - McKnight, A., Si, D., Al Nasr, K., Chernikov, A., Chrisochoides, N., He, J., "Estimating Loop Length from CryoEM Images at Medium Resolutions", BMC Structural Biology, 13(Suppl 1):S5, November 2013.